-Screening studies had to be conducted within a primary care setting or screeners had to be interpretable in a primary care setting (KQs 1 through 4).
+Screening studies had to be conducted within a primary care setting or screening instruments had to be interpretable in a primary care setting (KQs 1 through 4).
 Treatment studies were not limited by location and could be conducted in speech and language clinics, schools, or homes (KQs 5 through 7).
-For all KQs, we limited our search to studies conducted in the United States or in countries with high Human Development Indexes.
+For all KQs, we limited our search to studies conducted in the United States or in countries with a high Human Development Index.